michelebonacina/3DPrinterDIY/README.md

 Trying to activate hot bed causes prolems: port 8 remains always down.
 Till now no solution.

+### MK4duo 4.4.0
+This new version add more feature and resolve the hot bed problem of the MarlinKimbraR2 firmware.

 ## Versions
 ### v 0.0.0
 Firmware initial version